Darshmallow/School-Class/README.md

 # School-Class
 Homework from Alice Wang

-\n I really hate making names so here you go :D
+I really hate making names so here you go :D